smkirby/simlang2022-23/index.md

 ### Practicals and drop-in labs

-- Labs are in TBC
+- Labs are in 4.02, Appleton tower (Mondays and Wednesdays) and Hugh Robson Computer Lab (Thursdays)

-You can attempt the programming practical on your own, but we will be providing drop-in labs at set times each week where you can come and get our help to figure out problems.
+You can attempt the programming practical on your own, but we provide the drop-in labs at set times each week where you can come and get our help to figure out problems.
 You should come to the drop-in labs if you need help with a specific problem, but you are also welcome to just turn up in drop-in labs to hang out and work through things on your own with us in the background - some people find that having set times helps them focus.

 You will be assigned a lab group that will take place at one of the following times starting in week 2:
-- TBC
+- Mondays 11:10 - 13:00 (Appleton Tower)
-- TBC
+- Wednesdays 13:10 - 15:00 (Appleton Tower)
-- TBC
+- Thursdays 13:10 - 15:00 (Hugh Robson Building)

 ### Chat on Teams